ishiikurisu/Lab/README.md

 ﻿# Description

-This folder contains the code made by [me](https://github.com/ishiikurisu) while working as an intern for Neurosciences and behaviour laboratory at UnB.
+This folder contains the code made by [me](https://github.com/ishiikurisu) while working as an intern for Neurosciences and behavior laboratory at UnB.

 # Projects